 Ah, Mondays.
 Objectively, it’s one of the worst days of the week - you’re forced to catch up on responsibilities that piled up over the weekend, and, as The Mamas & the Papas so eloquently sang, “Whenever Monday comes, you can find me crying all of the time.”

-Since a lot of great restaurants in the city take Mondays off, making dinner plans can take a little extra effort.
-But never fear - you still have options.
-Here are 23 excellent restaurants that are open on Mondays.
+Since a lot of great restaurants in the city take Mondays off, making dinner plans can take some extra effort.
+But don’t fear, you still have options.
+Here are 19 excellent restaurants that are open on Mondays.

 12 pizza styles ranging from Sicilian and Neapolitan to Roman and Detroit, all cooked using one of seven different temperatures, using five kinds of heat sources - this North Beach institution takes their pies seriously, and coming here always means you’ll have your pick of a variety of doughs, shapes, and toppings, which is great since Tony’s makes some of the best pizza in the city.
 The name of the game here is the margherita Neapolitan pizza, but don’t pass up on the coal-fired New Yorker, which is loaded with sausage, pepperoni, and cheese.
 Throw in lots of spacious, parklet seating, and Tony’s is an absolute winner.

-Simply the promise of the fennel pollen and chili flake-dusted focaccia from Che Fico Alimentari (and the buttery mascarpone cheese and olive oil it comes with) is more than enough to power us through an otherwise-sad Monday.
-Once you’re there, you should also get into Che Fico’s other great dishes, like the crunchy, cheesy suppli, cacio e pepe (only available for dine-in), and a pizza to share on their parklet.
-And after, maybe consider grabbing another focaccia for the road.
+The promise of Che Fico Alimentari’s fennel pollen and chili flake-dusted focaccia (and the buttery mascarpone cheese and olive oil that go along with it) is more than enough to power us through any Monday.
+Once you’re here, you’ll want to get their other incredible Italian dishes, like crunchy, cheesy suppli, cacio e pepe, and a pizza with a wonderfully charred crust to share.

 The French bistro in Cole Valley is a brunch staple thanks to their absurdly good french toast, “miracle” pancakes, and range of benedicts and scrambles.
 Zazie is an all-around great restaurant that’s also open for dinner, and has an abundant seating situation - there’s a heated back patio with a retractable roof, and parklet seating with string lights.
 Plus, if you come here on a Monday you’ll most likely avoid the notoriously long weekend line (they don’t take reservations).
-Another Monday perk is they allow dogs on the patio, and have $10 off all bottles of wine.
+Another Monday perk: they allow dogs on the patio, and if you bring yours, you get $10 off all bottles of wine.

-Grab a seat at the parklet of this new-ish Chinese restaurant in Bernal Heights for hand-pulled noodles, entrées like five-spice crispy silken tofu or Mongolian cumin lamb, and, of course, excellent dumplings.
-They have more traditional dumplings filled with pork and Napa cabbage or shrimp, as well as more unconventional ones, like a Mission-inspired potsticker with chicken, mozzarella, and sweet corn.
-Another surefire way to make your Monday at least 10 degrees more exciting: order a jumbo xiao long bao, which is so big it fills up its own steamer, and comes with a straw so you can slurp up the soup.
+Grab a seat at this new-ish restaurant in Bernal Heights for hand-pulled noodles, five-spice crispy silken tofu, and sautéed cumin lamb.
+Of course, you’ll want to get their traditional dumplings, but don’t sleep on the ones filled with more unconventional ingredients, like the Mission-inspired potstickers with chicken, mozzarella, and sweet corn.
+Another way to make your Monday at least 10 degrees more exciting: order a jumbo xiao long bao, which fills up its own steamer and comes with a straw so you can slurp up the soup.

 It’s a scientific fact that Mondays are always good for BBQ, but don’t take our word for it.
 Just head to 4505 Burgers, one of the best BBQ spots in the city.
 If you want more than a few pounds of their tender brisket, pork spare ribs, or pulled pork, they also make an excellent cheeseburger.
 Whatever you roll with, you’ll enjoy your meal in the company of a pitcher of beer, cider, or soda out on one of the picnic tables on the covered patio.